falco0227/ZDM-Device-Mapper/README.md

 ## Caveat Emptor - Warning

-  - ZDM software is a work in progress.
-It is currently intended for testing and reference.
-It may crash, hang, or worse you could lose data!
+  - ZDM software is a work in progress, subject to change without notice and is provided without warranty for any particular intended purpose beyond testin and reference.
+The ZDM may become unstable, resulting in system crash or hang, including the possibiliy of data loss.
+No responsibility for lost data or system damage is assummed by the creators or distributors of ZDM software.
+Users explicitly assume all risk associated with running the ZDM software.

 ## Current restrictions/assumptions